 Today, however, vascular surgeons from the Baystate Heart & Vascular Program are using minimally-invasive venous ablation technology to cauterize unsightly and bulbous varicose veins.

 The Baystate Vascular Services surgeons, Drs.
-Neil Hadro, Jeffrey Kaufman, and Sang Won Rhee, are the only board-certified vascular surgeons performing venous ablation in the region, and have performed several thousand procedures with great success.
+Neal Hadro, Jeffrey Kaufman, and Sang Won Rhee, are the only board-certified vascular surgeons performing venous ablation in the region, and have performed several thousand procedures with great success.

 Over 90% of their cases are straightforward enough to be handled in the office setting with a local anesthetic and mild sedation.
 The surgeons offer the procedure in their offices in Greenfield and Springfield.
 About 80% of their patients are women, for whom the condition is more prevalent.